 We’ve all been in political arguments when both sides seem deeply entrenched in their views and unwilling to budge an inch.
 In the heat of conflict, it may seem like your opponent lacks logic or evidence, but some recent research points to a different problem: We’re not recognizing each other’s values.

 In a study published in 2015, Stanford sociologist Rob Willer and University of Toronto social psychologist Matthew Feinberg looked at how we can improve political conversations about some of the most contentious issues.
-They found that people often assume that everyone has the same values in mind when they discuss moral or political topics, whether that’s freedom or compassion.
-But rather than arguing based on our own values, their experiments suggest, we might have more productive conversations if we try to recognize the other person’s sense of right and wrong.
+They found that people often assume that everyone has the same values in mind when they discuss moral or political topics.
+But rather than arguing based on our own values, their experiments suggest, we might have more productive conversations if we try to recognize the other person’s values—then reframe our statements to speak to those values.
 As Feinberg and Willer write in a 2019 overview of the research:

 Both liberals and conservatives typically craft arguments based on their own moral convictions rather than the convictions of the people they target for persuasion.
 As a result, these moral arguments tend to be unpersuasive, even offensive, to their recipients.
 The technique of moral reframing—whereby a position an individual would not normally support is framed in a way that is consistent with that individual’s moral values—can be an effective means for political communication and persuasion.